niels-slotboom/notes/Submanifolds.typ

 $<christoffelSymbolsInduced>
 This is a direct construction of the connection coefficients that makes no reference to the ambient connection.
 == Example: Induced Connection on the Foliation of $RR^3 without {0}$ into Spheres <sectionInducedConnectionExample>
-To see the machinery of induced connections as well as the inheritance of the Levi-Civita propery in action, in this section, we reconsider the example of $cal(M) = RR^3 without {0}$, foliated into concentric origin-centered spheres from @exampleR3ConcentricSpheres.
+To see the machinery of induced connections as well as the inheritance of the Levi-Civita propery in action, in this section, we reconsider the example from @exampleR3ConcentricSpheres, $cal(M) = RR^3 without {0}$ foliated into concentric origin-centered spheres .
 Let us briefly reestablish the setting.

 On $RR^3 without {0}$, in Cartesian coordinates $x^mu = (x,y,z)$, the Euclidean metric reads
 $